-- Visitors who have had a recent positive viral test for COVID-19, have symptoms of COVID-19, or currently meet the criteria for quarantine (due to exposure or travel) should not enter the facility.
+- Visitors who have had a positive viral test for COVID-19 with in the past 10 days, have symptoms of COVID-19, or currently meet the criteria for quarantine (due to exposure or travel) will not be permitted to enter the facility.

 - Visitors will have their temperature taken and a healthcare screening will be performed.
 Upon completion, all visitors will sign the visitor log and receive a visitor sticker.

-- After completion of the screening process, visitor’s will be directed to the resident’s room.
-If the resident’s roommate is immunocompromised or unvaccinated, you may be asked to visit in an alternate area.
+- After completion of the screening process, visitor’s will be directed to the resident’s room unless otherwise directed.

 - Visitors are not permitted to stroll throughout the facility, as per Infection Control directives.

 - Visitors are still encouraged to be fully vaccinated as per current guidelines to reduce the risk of transmission.